A generalization of Puiseux's theorem and lifting curves over invariants: Differentiable lifts

 Let us extend $\bar c$ by $0$ on $F'$.
 Then $\bar c$ is a global differentiable lift of $c$, since any lift is differentiable at points $t' \in F'$.
 For: It is clear that the derivative at $t'$ of any differentiable lift has to be $0$.
 Let $\tilde c$ be a local continuous lift which is differentiable at $t'$, provided by lemma \ref{1flatness}.
 As above we may conclude that the set of accumulation points of $\bar c(t)/(t-t')$, as $t \to t'$, lies in $G.\tilde c'(t') = G.0=\{0\}$. \end{demo}

 \begin{remark*} If $\rh : G \to \on{O}(V)$ is a real finite dimensional representation of a compact Lie group $G$, then condition $(2)$ in theorem \ref{diff1flat} is automatically satisfied.
-Any $C^d$ curve $c$ in the orbit space $V/G = \si(V) \subseteq \R^n$ admits a global differentiable lift to $V$.
-That case is treated in \cite{KLMR05}.
-Here $D=d$ by \cite[Lemma 2.4]{KLMR06}. \end{remark*}
+Moreover, $D=d$ by \cite[Lemma 2.4]{KLMR06}.
+So any $C^d$ curve $c$ in the orbit space $V/G = \si(V) \subseteq \R^n$ admits a global differentiable lift to $V$.
+That case is treated in \cite{KLMR05}. \end{remark*}

-\begin{lemma} \cite[Lemma 4.3]{KLMR05} Let $X$ be a compact metric space and let $c : (a,b) \to X$ be continuous.
+\begin{lemma}[{\cite[Lemma 4.3]{KLMR05}}] Let $X$ be a compact metric space and let $c : (a,b) \to X$ be continuous.
 Then the set of all accumulation points of $c(t)$ as $t \searrow a$ is connected. \end{lemma}